 If you would like more information about School Travel Planning in BC, please contact email@example.com

-Children’s Mobility, Health and Happiness: A Canadian School Travel Planning Model is an initiative of Green Communities Canada, and is funded through the Canadian Partnership Against Cancer (CPAC) which has received its funds for this project from the Public Health Agency of Canada.
+Children’s Mobility, Health and Happiness: A Canadian School Travel Planning Model is an initiative of Green Communities Canada, and was funded through the Canadian Partnership Against Cancer (CPAC) which has received its funds for this project from the Public Health Agency of Canada.

 Coalitions Linking Action and Science for Prevention (CLASP) innitiative recognizes that, across the country, organizations and agencies are implementing programs to promote healthier living and create healthier communities.
 CLASP brings together more than 30 organizations, including disease-specific groups, health ministries and cancer agencies, to integrate research, practice and policy work on cancer and chronic disease prevention and to accelerate action on shared priorities.